By Dr. Mercola

 Of greatest concern are polyurethane foam products manufactured prior to 2005.
 This includes a majority of upholstered furniture, mattresses, and pillows.
 The Environmental Working Group's (EWG) guide11 to PBDEs contains even more details about products in which these toxic chemicals might be lurking.
 Older carpet padding is another major source of flame-retardant PBDEs, so take precautions when removing old carpet.

 Your mattress may be of greatest concern since you spend a large amount of your life sleeping on it.
 As of July 1, 2007, all US mattresses are required to be flame resistant.
 Besides PBDEs, other flame-retardant chemicals currently approved for use in mattresses include boric acid, a toxic respiratory irritant used to kill roaches; antimony, a metal that may be more toxic than mercury; and formaldehyde, which causes cancer.
 Mattress manufacturers are not required to label or disclose which chemicals their mattresses contain.
-They may even claim that their mattresses are chemical-free, when in reality they are not...
+They may even claim that their mattresses are safe, when in reality they are not...
 To avoid this toxic exposure, I recommend looking for a mattress made of either:

 - 100% organic wool, which is naturally flame-resistant.
 Even if you hold a match to wool, it will self-extinguish in moments.
 This is why I use one of our wool mattresses, as it's free of these dangerous fire retardants like PBDE